 What Does Life Insurance Actually Cover (and What It Doesn’t)?

-Life insurance is a cornerstone of smart financial planning.
-It offers peace of mind by protecting the people you care about most from the financial fallout of your death.
+Life insurance provides a tax-free death benefit that protects the people you care about from the financial fallout of your death.
 Despite its importance, many people aren’t entirely clear on what life insurance actually covers.
-If you're shopping for a policy or connecting with a licensed life insurance agent or broker, understanding the scope of coverage is key to making a confident, informed decision.
+If you’re shopping for a policy or connecting with a licensed life insurance agent or broker, understanding the scope of coverage is key to making a confident, informed decision.

 Let’s walk through what life insurance typically pays for, what it excludes, and how to avoid common misunderstandings.